fajartd02/smash-sticker-reactnative/README.md

 # Sticker Smash
-  **Sticker Smash** is apps to edit your photo with our emojies and you can save it to your local phones or website.
+  **Sticker Smash** is an app to edit your photo with our emojies and you can save it to your local phones or website.
 This app can be running on **android, ios, and website**.

 ## How to Use
   make sure you already installed expo